darthjee/danica/README.md

 func.to_gnu
 ```

-create gnu or tex output strings to be used on yopur template
+create gnu or tex output strings to be used on your template

 ### Operators
 Operators represent a matematical operation such as sum, product, sin, etc..